Pomodoro Technique: What is It and How it Works

 How long is the break after 4 Pomodoro?

-After four Pomodoro you should take a long and restorative 15-30-minute break.
+If after a single Pomodoro, you need a short break, after four Pomodoros you should take a long and restorative 15-30-minute break.

-It’s totally up to you, you can do whatever you want.
+It’s totally up to you, you can do whatever you want, regardless if it’s a short break or a longer one.
 Here are a few healthy suggestions: stretch your body, take a quick snack or drink, meditate to calm your mind, play a song you love, etc.

 Is the Pomodoro technique good for ADHD?